 Theatre of Arlington/Shakespeare LIVE to Provide Support Services to Tarrant County Residents b.
-Court Order Number: 145007- \\ Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road c.
-Court Order Number: 145008- \\ Consideration to Begin Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road
+Court Order Number: 145007- Consideration of Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road c.
+Court Order Number: 145008- Consideration to Begin Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Grant Agreement between Tarrant County and Dance Theatre of Arlington/Shakespeare LIVE to Provide Support Services to Tarrant County Residents Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Grant Agreement between Tarrant County and Dance Theatre of Arlington/Shakespeare LIVE to Provide Support Services to Tarrant County Residents d.
+Court Order Number: 145009- Consideration of Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road e.
+Court Order Number: 145010- Consideration to Begin Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street

-Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road d.
-Court Order Number: 145009- \\ Consideration of Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street e.
-Court Order Number: 145010- \\ Consideration to Begin Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street Passed: 5-0 (None); Abstain: (None); Absent: (None)
+Motion made by Commissioner, Precinct 1 - Roderick Miles, Jr. and seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Kennedale for the Reconstruction of Swiney Hiett Road from Collette Sublett Road to Joplin Road seconded by Commissioner, Precinct 4 - Manny Ramirez to Approve Beginning Interlocal Agreement with the City of Mansfield for the Removal of Vegetation and Leveling Dirt at 320 Smith Street Passed: 5-0 (None); Abstain: (None); Absent: (None)